 - Generally, a licensee will need to notify the IDOI about a cybersecurity event within 3 business days depending on various factors, which include what type of information was involved, where the potentially impacted consumers are located, and where the licensee is domiciled.
 Please see Indiana Code § 27-2-27 et seq. for further information.

 I am an agent.
-Do I need to file an Annual Certification Form or an Exemption Form?
+Do I need to file an Annual Certification Form?

 No, only insurance companies domiciled in Indiana will need to file.